Parent Guide

 Frequently asked questions

-A hypoallergenic formula is one in which the milk proteins are broken down (hydrolyzed) or replaced with individual amino acids so that most infants with a cow's milk protein allergy can tolerate it.
-The two main categories are extensively hydrolyzed formulas (such as Nutramigen and Alimentum) and amino acid based formulas (such as Neocate, EleCare, and PurAmino).
+Hypoallergenic means the cow's milk proteins have been broken down (hydrolyzed) into small fragments, or replaced entirely with free amino acids, so that at least 90 percent of infants with a confirmed cow's milk protein allergy can drink it without a reaction.
+The two categories are extensively hydrolyzed formulas (Nutramigen, Alimentum, Gerber Extensive HA) and amino acid based, also called elemental, formulas (Neocate, EleCare, PurAmino).

 How do I know if my baby needs a hypoallergenic formula?

-Signs that may suggest a cow's milk protein allergy include streaks of blood or mucus in the stool, persistent reflux or vomiting, eczema that is not responding to skin care, frequent fussiness around feeds, poor weight gain, or chronic diarrhea.
-A pediatric GI evaluation helps confirm the diagnosis and choose the right formula.
+Common signs of cow's milk protein allergy include streaks of blood or mucus in the stool, persistent reflux or vomiting, eczema that is not responding to skin care, frequent fussiness around feeds, poor weight gain, or chronic diarrhea.
+A pediatric GI evaluation helps confirm the diagnosis and choose the right formula before you invest in weeks of trial and error.

 Nutramigen vs Alimentum: which is better?

 Both are extensively hydrolyzed casein formulas and both work well for most infants with milk protein allergy.
-Nutramigen includes the LGG probiotic and is often chosen for suspected allergy driven colic.
+Nutramigen includes the LGG probiotic and is often chosen when colic is a major complaint.
 Alimentum contains MCT oil, which can be helpful when there is also fat malabsorption or short gut.
-Cost, taste tolerance, and availability often decide which one a family lands on.
+In practice cost, insurance coverage, taste tolerance, and availability drive most decisions.

 When should we switch to an amino acid formula like Neocate or EleCare?

 About 10 percent of infants with milk protein allergy do not improve on an extensively hydrolyzed formula.
-If symptoms persist after 2 to 4 weeks on Nutramigen or Alimentum, if there is significant failure to thrive, or if there are multiple food allergies, FPIES, or eosinophilic esophagitis, an amino acid based formula is usually the next step.
+Consider stepping up if symptoms persist after 2 to 4 weeks on Nutramigen or Alimentum, if there is significant failure to thrive, or if your child has FPIES, eosinophilic esophagitis, or multiple food allergies.

-Do soy formulas work for milk protein allergy?
+Do soy formulas work for cow's milk protein allergy?

 Up to half of infants with cow's milk protein allergy also react to soy, so soy formula is generally not recommended as a first line replacement, especially under 6 months of age or in infants with allergic proctocolitis or FPIES.